Communications vs marketing: Choosing the right master’s for your career goals

 As you decide between a marketing and communications master's degree, consider:

-- Your interests: Would you rather learn how to sell products and services using social media or write a byline from the perspective of a CEO?
+- Your interests: Would you rather learn how to sell products and services or write a byline from the perspective of a CEO?
 Are you more interested in interpreting data or telling a story?
-Would you enjoy building an advertising campaign or an editorial calendar more?
+Would you prefer to build an advertising campaign or an editorial calendar?

 - Your budget: While program costs vary, marketing master's programs tend to be more expensive than communications programs.
 Remember to factor in your financial aid eligibility and fees not covered by tuition when calculating how much you'll pay for school.